fastify/fastify/CONTRIBUTING.md

 ## Plugins

-The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustement:
+The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustements:

-1. A release can be published by any member:
+1. A release can be published by any member
-  1. The SemVer version must be agreed with a lead maintainer if there is doubt.
+1. The plugin version must follow the SemVer specification
+1. The plugin must support the same Node.js versions of the master branch in the Fastify's repository
 1. The new release must have the changelog information stored in the GitHub release.
      For this scope we suggest to adopt a tool like [`releasify`](https://github.com/fastify/releasify) to archive this.
-1. Only chore PR can be merged with only one contributor's approval
+1. PR opened by bots (like Greenkeeper) can be merged if the CI is green and the Node.js versions supported are the same of the plugin

 ## Changes to this arrangement